 Accommodations in Juayua El Salvador

 Juayua is a small colonial mountain town with a colder climate.
-It’s a nice town to spend a few days exploring the town itself and the surrounding areas.
+It’s a nice place to spend a few days exploring the city itself and the surrounding areas.

-Most of the accommodations at Juayua will be in small Hostels or bed and breakfast type of locations, here are a few of them.
+Most of the accommodations at Juayua will be in small Hostels or bed and breakfast type of locations; here are a few of them.

 - From Santa Ana, you can take bus route 238 directly to Juayua.

-- Lastly, from Sonsonate take 249 North and disembark at Juayua.
+- Lastly, from Sonsonate, take 249 North and disembark at Juayua.